silviot/edx-platform-wiki/Bulk-Email.md

 * Mails are CAN-SPAM compliant: messages automatically have an optout link in the footer that directs them to the dashboard where users can set email settings for the course.

 The detailed stories for the feature are [here](https://docs.google.com/document/d/1s1Jq1SId-aeDV1XlW3Qoq9L9R0-UTkrO6XLqiTa0nRU/edit).
+Marketing mail is still to be done.

 Credit goes to Jason Bau (<jbau@stanford.edu>) for developing the feature in Class2Go.
 Students Kevin Luo (<kevluo@stanford.edu>) and Akshay